Pro-casino Pope County residents express concern over anti-casino fundraising letter

 That legal effort would bring a ballot initiative to remove Pope County from the State Constitution as a location for a casino.

-The letter suggests the checks can be mailed to an address on Main Street, or brought to Walker at the church.
+The letter, seen in full below, suggests the checks can be mailed to an address on Main Street, or brought to Walker at the church.

+The pastor of First Baptist Church, Greg Sykes, spoke with us by phone after the broadcast.

+The pastor of First Baptist Church, Greg Sykes, spoke with us by phone after the broadcast.

 “To me, the church is a place you go to church to learn the word of God.
 Not to say hey I need money or we need money to go fight and keep a casino out of Russellville,” said community member Lynn Lipe.